johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/ForceMajorVersionToMinorPositionInUserAgent.md

 # ForceMajorVersionToMinorPositionInUserAgent

 ## Enable or disable freezing the User-Agent string at major version 99 (obsolete)
-> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 117.
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 117.

 ## Supported versions